microsoft/copilot-camp/docs/pages/custom-engine/00-prerequisites.md

 ## CONGRATULATIONS

 You have completed Lab B0 - Prerequisites!
-You are now ready to proceed to lab B1 - Build a custom engine copilot using Azure OpenAI and Teams Toolkit.
+You are now ready to proceed to lab B1 - Build a custom engine agent using Azure OpenAI and Teams Toolkit.
 Select Next.

 <img src="https://pnptelemetry.azurewebsites.net/copilot-camp/custom-engine/00-prerequisites" />